ContHutch++: Stochastic trace estimation for implicit integral operators: ContHutch++

 \end{theorem} \begin{proof} Since $f$ is symmetric PSD and continuous, its eigendecomposition exists and converges absolutely and uniformly by Mercer's Theorem.
 Let $\lambda_1 \geq \lambda_2 \geq ... \geq 0$ be the eigenvalues of $F$.
 Thus, we have that

 We can use this result to bound the error in the best rank $k$ approximation by

 \end{proof}

 Given a decomposition of $\Tr(f)$ such that $\Tr(f) = \Tr(f_1) + \Tr(f_2)$ where the $L^2$ norm of $f_2$ is bounded with high probability, we show that the approximation of $\Tr(f)$ given by computing $\Tr(f_1)$ exactly and $\Tr(f_2)$ using the continuous Hutchinson's estimator gives an accurate trace estimate with high probability for sufficient choices of $m$ and $\ell$.
+We use $\lceil a\rceil$ to denote the smallest integer $\geq a$.